 As many as 10 million people in the United States are dealing with persistent jaw and facial pain due to temporomandibular disorder (TMD).
-At South County Sleep Solutions in Newport Beach, California, Dr. Dana Rockey offers customized, nonsurgical solutions to treat temporomandibular disorder.
+At South County Sleep Solutions in Newport Beach, California, and Prescott Sleep Solutions in Prescott, Arizona, Dr. Dana Rockey offers customized, nonsurgical solutions to treat temporomandibular disorder.
 Dr. Rockey focuses on reducing your risk factors for long-term jaw damage and helps you find relief of jaw and facial pain with no need for invasive treatments.
-Schedule a consultation to learn more about available treatments for temporomandibular disorder by calling South County Sleep Solutions today.
+Schedule a consultation to learn more about available treatments for temporomandibular disorder by calling the office nearest you today.

 Temporomandibular disorder (TMD) affects the two joints that connect your lower jaw to your skull.
 These joints rotate and slide in front of your ears to allow you to move your jaw up and down, side to side, and forward and backward.